darthturgle1/TryHackMe_Walkthroughs/UA_High.md

 You now have root access, and you can use `cat /root/root.txt` to claim the final flag!

 ## Exploiting SSH keys explained
-If you understood the previous section, feel free to exit this walkthrough -- you have now become the number one hero at U.A.
-High School!
-If you're still unsure, here's the explanation:
+If you understood the previous section, feel free to exit this walkthrough -- **you have now become the number one hero at U.A.
+High School!** If you're still unsure, here's the explanation:

-**SSH keys**: When attempting to SSH into a system as some user (designated X), you usually have two options: give the password belonging to X or use an SSH key.
+**SSH keys**: When attempting to SSH into a system as some user, you usually have two options: give the password belonging to that user or use an SSH key.
 In the case of this CTF, we don't have **root**'s password, so it makes sense to use an SSH key.

 `KEY > /root/.ssh/authorized_keys`: Once this payload is submitted as input, **feedback.sh** will run the following line: `eval "echo KEY > /root/.ssh/authorized_keys"`.
 Let's break this down: